I have been an avid pet person since childhood. I know how to keep them happy and healthy.

 - Outside, especially for a large dog, is extremely important for their well-being.
 Taking them to a spot to pee and then whisking them back inside can't be too much fun, can it?
 Check for dog parks and fenced areas nearby where your dog can run around off the leash.
 Just remember that no matter where you are, it is best to clean up when your dog pees or defecates.

 - Be sure the animal always has water and is fed regularly.
-Also be sure to check their collars to be certain they are not becoming embedded in the animal's neck.
+Be sure to check their collars to be certain they are not becoming embedded in the animal's neck.
 Make sure the tether for your animal has adequate length and is not tangled.

 - Do not leave your pet outside during extremely hot or cold weather as this can be dangerous and could result in the animal's death.
 Even animals like horses and goats will need a place for protection during inclement weather.